 We published Murray Jackson’s car crosswords every week.
 They didn’t get big traffic, but people liked them, we liked Murray and we had room.
 Advertising pretty much covered the cost, so why not?

 Likewise, we published Bill Vance’s vintage car columns.
-Bill was a vintage car article machine; he knew just about everything about them although his knowledge didn’t really go past the 1980s.
+Bill was a vintage car authority; he knew just about everything about them.
 Again, not a lot of traffic, but Bill was a prolific and reliable contributor and we were happy to have his work on our site.